India's Nuclear Programme — Overview

 Nuclear Technology Applications Beyond Power

 Prelims Fact: India maintains a No First Use (NFU) nuclear weapons policy and a credible minimum deterrent.
 The nuclear triad (land, air, sea) was completed with INS Arihant's commissioning (2016).
-India is NOT a signatory to the NPT (Non-Proliferation Treaty) but has signed the CTBT (Comprehensive Nuclear-Test-Ban Treaty) in principle — however, has NOT ratified it.
+India is NOT a signatory to the NPT (Non-Proliferation Treaty) and has also NOT signed the CTBT (Comprehensive Nuclear-Test-Ban Treaty) — India, Pakistan, and North Korea (DPRK) are the only three Annex 2 states that have neither signed nor ratified the CTBT.

 India's Nuclear Agreements